FRIDAY, OCTOBER 27, 2017

 The University of Oregon today unveiled architectural renderings of the Phil and Penny Knight Campus for Accelerating Scientific Impact, revealing a singular design where impact and curiosity will come to life.

 New illustrations* and three-dimensional models of cutting-edge labs and open spaces mark the most tangible expressions yet of the $1 billion vision, focused on dramatically accelerating the process of turning scientific discoveries into societal benefits.
-Launched last year, the ambitious effort to rethink research, science education and innovation is made possible by a $500 million lead gift from Penny and Phil Knight, who earned a business degree at the UO in 1959, and augmented with $50 million in state bonds.
+Launched in 2016, the ambitious effort to rethink research, science education and innovation is made possible by a $500 million lead gift from Penny and Phil Knight, who earned a business degree at the UO in 1959, and augmented with $70 million in state bonds.

 “Penny and I are thrilled with the progress that is being made with this new campus,” said Phil Knight, who founded Nike with legendary UO track coach Bill Bowerman.
 “We have high hopes that these buildings and the people inside them will do great things for our university and the state.”